lbrenman/Amplify-Fusion-Unstructured-to-Structured-Classifer/README.md

 A web based dashboard for viewing the structured results in Postgres as well as upload files via S3 and SFTP (for demo purpses) is available [here](https://github.com/lbrenman/doc-classifier-dashboard)

+If you choose to host your own PDF parser, based on the Open Source version of LlamaParse, called [LiteParse](https://github.com/run-llama/liteparse), this [project](https://github.com/lbrenman/liteparse-api) can help you spin it up quickly for testing.
+Note that you will need to update the LlamaParse REST API calls to point to different API endpoints.

 ## How to Use

 * Download repo